Which of the following structures is directly associated with the... | Channels for Pearson+

 Multiple Choice

-Which of the following structures is directly associated with the rami of the spinal nerves?
+Which of the following structures is directly associated with the sympathetic trunk?

 A